 3. Freestanding Safe

 Freestanding safes, or portable safes, are relatively cheaper than other home safes and are an affordable option for almost everyone.
-Most freestanding safes are fire resistant and a deterrent to thieves as they are usually quite heavy and bulky.4.
-Fire Safes
+Most freestanding safes are fire resistant and a deterrent to thieves as they are usually quite heavy and bulky.

 Most fire safes can resist up to 350-degree fires and are a great accessory for storing critical documents that are difficult to replace.
 Nowadays it is essential to have your important identity documents survive a fire.5.
 Gun Safes

 Protect your children using a gun safe as well as keeping your protection mechanisms away from home intruders.
-These safes are generally tall or thin, to accommodate rifles or shotguns and quite a few other guns and accessories6.
-Diversion Safes
+These safes are generally tall or thin, to accommodate rifles or shotguns and quite a few other guns and accessories

 These safes are usually small and are used to hide items from thieves.
 Diversion safes are perfect to pass unnoticed by thieves, and they are also a perfect option for storing emergency cash.